robingranqvist/thesis/README.md

 These are all assets shared between the Webflow & Wordpress site.

+## Data

+This folder contains the source- and visualized performance data.
+It can be viewed by [clicking here](https://robingranqvist.github.io/thesis/data/graphs/)

 ## webflow

 This is the static, downloaded source code for the Webflow site used for performance analysis 1.
 The static snapshot can be viewed live through Github Pages by [clicking here](https://robingranqvist.github.io/thesis/webflow/performance-test-webflow-robin-g.webflow.io).